-The Cordes lab “Physical and Synthetic Biology” specializes in the development and application of novel spectroscopy and imaging techniques that allow to map structure and function of biomolecules and (bio)chemical processes in space and time.
+The Cordes lab “Physical and Synthetic Biology” specializes in the development and application of novel spectroscopy and imaging techniques that allow to map structure and function of biomolecules and biochemical processes in space and time.
 For this the group uses a combination of optical techniques (single-molecule fluorescence spectroscopy & super-resolution imaging) with nanoscale sensors, i.e., fluorescent probes.
-The Cordes group follows a question-driven approach to gain insight into the molecular mechanisms of membrane transport and molecular motors (area 1), as well as chemical reactions and catalysis (area 2).
-Finally we are active in developing fluorescent probes and biophysical assays to characterize (bio)chemical processes and structures in vitro and in vivo (area 3).
+In our current projects, we focus on molecular mechanisms of membrane transport and molecular motors (area 1), we are active in developing fluorescent probes and chemical biology approaches (area 2) and finally develop novel biophysical assays and instrumentation to characterize (bio)chemical processes and structures in vitro and in vivo (area 3).

 Research Area 1: Molecular mechanisms of membrane transport